 2. Tackle One Issue at a Time

-Focusing on one issue at a time (starting with the easiest ones first) will have more chance of success because you will be clear about what you are trying to accomplish.
+Focusing on one issue at a time (starting with the easiest ones first) will have more chances of success because you will be clear about what you are trying to accomplish.

 3. Reserve Serious Conversations for When You Are Away from Home

-A serious conversation outside of the home will put you and your teen on neutral ground.
+A serious conversation outside of the home will put you and your rebellious teens on neutral ground.

 The home may be considered a place where the parent has all of the power.
 A conversation at a park or cafe will put you both on an equal footing, and your dialogue is more likely to remain constructive without degrading into a futile argument.